 By putting yourself out there within the job market, and showing initiative, an employee will often make themselves stand out in a positive way.

 Networking doesn’t always have to be a formal thing.
 Sometimes it can be as simple as meeting people socially and listening to them.

-If you’re a good listener, sometimes it is possible to identify an opportunity or to mention you are looking for work (at the appropriate point in the conversation).
+If you’re a good listener, sometimes it is possible to identify an opportunity or to mention you are looking for work.

 Here are a few tips to help you network

 How Can I Network To Get A Job In Australia?

 As a starting point, tap into your existing networks in Australia.
 These are friends, colleagues and relatives who are working in Australia – white collar/blue collar – it doesn’t matter.
 Referrals are key.

 Talk to them about the type of work you are looking for.
 Ask them to make enquiries at their place of work with HR as well as colleagues from different departments.

 Linkedin has continued to grow as a force in recruitment within Australia.

 If you want to get your next job interview in Australia – use LinkedIn strategically